anaclumos/extracranial/Research/pages/AI replaces expensive jobs first.md

 ## Why are expensive jobs expensive 💰?

 Usually, an expensive labor value takes place when the demand for the work is very high, whereas the supply cannot increase.
-Moreover, health and legal issues regularly appear throughout our society (either injured or in a legal dispute), and it is doubtful for an individual to not benefit from either.
+Moreover, health and legal issues regularly appear throughout our society (either injured or in a legal dispute), and it isn't very likely for an individual not to benefit from either.
 In other words, these demands never vanish.

 However, the supply always stagnates.
 Why?

 - Supply velocity remains slow.
 Because:
   - Skillful doctors and lawyers need extended training.
-  - These "prestigious" institutions can only output dozens of jobs per year.
+  - These "prestigious" institutions can only output dozens of jobs annually.
 - But we cannot pump out more supply.
 Why?
-  - We lack secondary sources for such collection (i.e., people who can study for ten years are not abundant).
+  - We need secondary sources for such collection (i.e., people who can study for ten years are not abundant).
   - A forceful increase will entail societal backlash (i.e., unprofessional workers)
 - Such scarcely created suppliers work very slow
   - How many patients can a doctor see in a day?